RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step7.md

 To post the metrics defined in this file to OCI, execute this statement:

-`oci monitoring metric-data post --endpoint https://telemetry-ingestion.us-ashburn-1.oraclecloud.com --metric-data file://./custom-metrics.json`{{execute}}
+`oci monitoring metric-data post --endpoint https://telemetry-ingestion.$REGION.oraclecloud.com --metric-data file://./custom-metrics.json`{{execute}}

-If your tenancy is not associated with region Ashburn, you need to use a different endpoint for publishing the custom metrics to.
 Note: for this to work, a policy has to have been granted to a group your user is a member of defined like this:
 `Allow group lab-participants to use metrics in tenancy where target.metrics.namespace='mymetricsnamespace'`

 ## Resources